 We might not be able to solve all your problems but there are lots of ways for you to get help.
 Whether you’re worried about benefits, debt, financial assistance, housing, health or wellbeing, or just need help getting online, chat in confidence with one of our friendly advisors.

-Coffee and chat sessions in the Gateways
+Coffee and chat sessions in the Gateways and some libraries

 Need help?
 Come along to one of our coffee and chat sessions in the Gateways.
 Talk to a trusted face in a local place.